bitfactory-software/co_go/README.md

 If thread marshalling is required (e.g. enforcing GUI-thread only), this should be handled by the UI framework or a helper layer.

----

-## Marketing-Style Introduction (for README top)

-**co_go** brings Windows-style sequential UI logic to modern asynchronous UI frameworks.

-> Write code that reads like a modal dialog — but runs inside callback-driven event loops.

-✔ No callback nesting
-✔ No rewriting legacy business logic
-✔ Clean coroutine control flow
-✔ Works with QML, Win32, and more

----